Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

         .. image:: ../images/mobile-wallet/add-baker-pool-mw.png
             :width: 50%
+            :alt: screen to choose whether to open a baker pool

     5. If you open a baker pool, you can optionally enter a URL with information about your baker to give delegators more information about your baker pool to help them research baker pools.
 This information is not shared in the case of a closed baker.

         .. image:: ../images/mobile-wallet/add-baker-pool-url-mw.png
             :width: 50%
+            :alt: screen to enter optional URL for baker pool metadata

     6. You have to export the baker credentials so that you can start the node with the baker keys.
 Tap **Export baker keys** and navigate to the place on your device where you want to save the file.
 Give the file a name and the extension .json.

         .. image:: ../images/mobile-wallet/add-baker-export-keys-mw.png
             :width: 50%
+            :alt: screen to export baker keys to import them to node

     ..
 Warning::